Recommendations for Developing an Institutional Ambassador Animal Policy

 The Institutional Policy should address a number of logistical issues related to program animals, including:

-Where and how the program animal collection will be housed, including any quarantine and separation for animals used off-site.
+- Where and how the ambassador animal collection will be housed, including any quarantine and separation for animals used off-site.

 X. Staff Training

 Thorough training for all handling staff (keepers, educators, and volunteers, and docents) is clearly critical.
 Staff training is such a large issue that many institutions may have separate training protocols and procedures.
 Specific training protocols can be included in the Institutional Ambassador Animal Policy or reference can be made that a separate training protocol exists.
 It is recommended that the training section of the policy address:

 - Personnel authorized to handle and present animals.